-NanoEdge AI Studio's purpose is to select the best NanoEdge AI static library possible for your final hardware application (i.e. the piece of code that contains the most relevant machine learning model to your application, tuned with the optimal parameters), in a way that doesn't require you to have advanced skills in Mathematics, Statistics, Data Science, or Machine Learning.
+NanoEdge AI Studio is like a search engine, built for embedded developers; its purpose is to find the best NanoEdge AI static library possible for your final hardware application (i.e. the piece of code that contains the most relevant machine learning model to your application, tuned with the optimal parameters), in a way that doesn’t require you to have advanced skills in Mathematics, Statistics, Data Science, or Machine Learning.

-Each NanoEdge AI static library is the result of the benchmark of virtually all possible combinations against the datasets given by the user (the comparison of all possible methods of learning, given the user's data).
+Each NanoEdge AI static library is the result of the benchmark of virtually all possible AI libraries (combinations of signal treatment, ML model, tuned hyperparameters), tested against the datasets given by the user.
+It is the result of the comparison of all possible methods of learning, given the user’s data.

 When running NanoEdge AI Studio for the first time, you will be prompted for:

-- Your proxy settings: if you're using a proxy, use the settings below, otherwise, click
+Your proxy settings: if you’re using a proxy, use the settings below, otherwise, click NO.

 It can be changed to any port available on your machine (port 5000 by default).